 SHRR 40- 305.
 DISMISSAL OF A CHARGE WITHOUT FINDINGS OF FACT

-(1).
-The Director may dismiss a charge without making findings of fact and a determination whether there is reasonable cause to believe an unfair practice has occurred when he or she determines dismissal is appropriate, including, but not limited to, cases where:
+(1) The Director or Division Director may dismiss a charge without making findings of fact and a determination whether there is reasonable cause to believe an unlawful practice has occurred when he or she determines dismissal is appropriate, including, but not limited to, cases where:

-(a). the Director determines that all portions of the charge were not timely filed or that the Department does not otherwise have jurisdiction;
+(a) The Director or Division Director determines that all portions of the charge were not timely filed or that the Department does not otherwise have jurisdiction;

-(b). the charging party fails to provide necessary information requested by the Director, fails or refuses to appear or to be available for interviews or conferences as necessary, or otherwise refuses to cooperate with the Director to the extent he or she is unable to resolve the charge, and the charging party has had thirty (30) days notice of the Director's intent to dismiss the charge for failure of the charging party to cooperate;
+(b) The charging party fails to provide necessary information requested by the Director or Division Director, fails or refuses to appear or to be available for interviews or conferences as necessary, or otherwise refuses to cooperate with the Director or Division Director to the extent he or she is unable to resolve the charge, and the charging party has had 14 days’ notice of the Director's of Division Director’s intent to dismiss the charge for failure of the charging party to cooperate;

-(c). the charging party cannot be located by the Director after reasonable efforts to locate the charging party, and notice to the charging party at his or her last known address of the Director's intent to dismiss the charge, and at least 30 days have elapsed since the notice of the Director's intent to dismiss the charge was sent;
+(c) The charging party cannot be located by the Director or Division Director after reasonable efforts to locate the charging party, including notice to the charging party at his or her last known address of the Director's or Division Director’s intent to dismiss the charge, and at least 14 days have elapsed since the Director or Division Director sent notice of intent to dismiss the charge.

-(2).
-In those cases where a complaint or charge has been filed with the EEOC or HUD, the federal agency may decide if the state or federal charge or complaint should be dismissed.
+(2) In those cases where a complaint or charge has been filed with the EEOC, HUD, or another federal or state agency, that agency may decide if the state or federal charge or complaint should be dismissed.

-(3), The charging party will be notified by the Director that a charge has been dismissed.
+(3) The charging party will be notified by the Director or Division Director that a charge has been dismissed.

 SHRR 40- 310.
 ADMINISTRATIVE CLOSURE OF CASES

-(1).
-The Director may administratively close a case when he or she determines it is appropriate, including, but not limited to, cases where:
+(1) The Director or Division Director may administratively close a case when it is appropriate, including, but not limited to, cases where:

-(a). a discrimination action has been filed and is being actively litigated in a court which seeks relief on the same facts as are alleged in the charge;
+(a) A civil action has been filed and is being actively litigated in a court which seeks relief on the same facts as are alleged in the charge;

-(b). a Predetermination Settlement agreement has been reached pursuant to SHRR 40-315 and the Department has received proof of compliance with the terms of the agreement;
+(b) A Predetermination Settlement agreement has been reached pursuant to SHRR 40-315.

-(2).
-An administrative closure of a case terminates the action of the Director and the Department on the charge.
-A charging party may not file another charge that alleges the same facts and violation as the charge in a case which has been administratively closed.
+(2) An administrative closure of a case terminates the action of the Director or Division Director and the Department on the charge.
+A charging party may not file another charge that alleges the same facts and violation as the charge in a case which has been administratively closed, except where permissible by law.

-The charging party and respondent will be notified by the Director that a charge has been administratively closed.
+The charging party and respondent will be notified by the Director or Division Director that a charge has been administratively closed.

 SHRR 40-315.
 PRE-DETERMINATION SETTLEMENTS

-(1).
-The charging party and the respondent are encouraged to resolve the charge by agreement at any time before a determination regarding reasonable cause is made.
-The Director will notify the parties of this option in the notice of the filing of the charge and during initial contacts with the parties.
-The Director will facilitate communication between the charging party and the respondent to aid such a settlement.
-The Director will not, however, permit pre-determination settlement (PDS) negotiations to become so lengthy that they defeat the purposes of the Seattle Civil Rights Ordinances.
+(1) The charging party and the respondent may resolve the charge by agreement at any time before a determination regarding reasonable cause is made.

-(2).
-If, before a determination regarding reasonable cause is made, the charging party and respondent agree upon a settlement and the Director believes the remedy afforded the charging party is appropriate (see SHRR 40-055), the Department will draft a PDS agreement.
-The agreement will include, but need not be limited to, the following provisions:
+(2) If, before a determination regarding reasonable cause is made, the charging party and respondent agree upon a settlement and the Director or Division Director believes the remedy afforded the charging party is appropriate (see SHRR 40-055), the Department will draft a PDS agreement.
+The agreement may include, but need not be limited to, the following provisions:

-(a). a "no fault" settlement has been reached;
+(a) A "no fault" settlement has been reached;

+(b) The agreement constitutes a first violation of the relevant ordinance;

-(b). the charging party and the respondent accept the terms of the agreement as a resolution of the charge;
+(c) The charging party and the respondent accept the terms of the agreement as a resolution of the charge;